BBN/AUB DARPA Babylon Levantine Arabic Speech and Transcripts

 The corpus was developed with funding from the Defense Advanced Research Project Agency (DARPA), as part of the Babylon program.
-The Babylon program is intended to advance the state of the art in speech-to-speech translation systems, both by creating new technology and by developing systems for field use.
-More information on the Babylon program may be found at this site.
-BBN was funded under Babylon to develop a limited English/Arabic refugee/medical speech translation system for a handheld computer, and collected this corpus as part of its work.
-The corpus would be useful for anyone attempting to do speech recognition in Levantine colloquial Arabic, including for speech translation and spoken dialog systems.
+The Babylon program was intended to advance the state of the art in speech-to-speech translation systems by creating new technology and by developing systems for field use.
+BBN was funded under Babylon to develop a limited English/Arabic refugee/medical speech translation system for a handheld computer, and it collected this corpus as part of its work.
+The corpus may be useful for speech recognition in Levantine colloquial Arabic, including for speech translation and spoken dialog systems.